About

 Reading

 Many years ago I read a book that changed my perspective of the literary world.
 Although I had read fiction before, I read–for the first time–an enjoyable and exciting book that included an intricate philosophy.
-Because the whole concept of the book was a quest for immortality, with which I feel a great empathy, I considered it a masterpiece.
+Because the whole concept of the book was a quest for immortality, with which I feel great empathy, I found it a masterpiece.
 The book was David Zindell’s “Neverness.”

 Although I had read SF before “Neverness,” afterwards I started to devour it.
-Still, I’m a very selective reader: I don’t finish 3/4 of the SF books I buy and, although I’ve read the SF classics, there are only a handful of books that I consider true masterpieces.
+Nonetheless, I’m a very selective reader: I don’t finish 3/4 of the SF books I buy and, although I’ve read the SF classics, there are only a handful of books that I consider true masterpieces.
 My top 10 SF books are (in no particular order):

 - Dying Inside (Robert Silverberg)